MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Pwsh.md

 > as `powershell` or `pwsh`), it doesn't know what to do with an array, so
 > it's passed as a string.

-If the value of `File` is `-`, the command text is read from standard input.
+If the value of **File** is `-`, then commands are read from standard input.
 Running `pwsh -File -` without redirected standard input starts a regular session.
 This is the same as not specifying the `File` parameter at all.
-When reading from standard input, the statements are executed one statement at a time as though they were typed at the PowerShell command prompt.
+When reading from standard input, the input statements are executed one statement at a time as though they were typed at the PowerShell command prompt.
 If a statement doesn't parse correctly, the statement isn't executed.
 The process exit code is determined by status of the last (executed) command within the input.
 With normal termination, the exit code is always `0`.
 When the script file terminates with an `exit` command, the process exit code is set to the numeric